stacks-archive/blockstack-ruby/README.md

-# Onename
+# Openname

-A ruby library for the OneName distributed identity system
+A ruby library for the Openname distributed identity & naming system

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'onename'
+    gem 'openname'

 And then execute: